cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 ## **Nonmathematical Description**
 Under this CIP, there is no barrier to entry to set up a pool, but there exists an **optimal pledge** which is used as a yardstick to determine pool saturation limit in proportion to pledge.
 * The ecosystem **total saturation limit is always equal to total ADA in circulation**.
-* The optimal pool saturation limit is **total ADA in circulation divided by the total number of pools**.
+* The optimal pool saturation limit is equal to the **total ADA in circulation divided by the total number of pools**.
 * Individual pool saturation limit is optimal when **pool pledge = optimal pledge**
 * Individual pool saturation limit decreases exponentially when **pool pledge < optimal pledge**.
 * Individual pool saturation limit increases **only incrementally** past the optimal saturation limit when **pool pledge > optimal pledge**.